devthagichu/react-parcel-recoil-starter/README.md

-# React Web App made with parcel and recoil
+# React Web App Starter made with Parcel and Recoil

 made with Love by Anthony Gitau Thagichu